| Where is Dubai? | Public holidays | Dress code |

 - Walk or run on the beach.
 In the summer it's not too hot at 5am.

-- Watch a DVD - rent one for 10 dhs or, for the same price, buy a pirate version in Karama which doesn't work.
+- [Update, doesn't everyone have Netflix now?]
+Watch a DVD - rent one for 10 dhs or, for the same price, buy a pirate version in Karama which doesn't work.

 Cheap or Free